iArpan123/ClassGPT/README.md

-# 🧠 Canvas AI Buddy
+# 🎓 ClassGPT

-Canvas AI Buddy is a full-stack **AI-powered assistant** built to make interacting with your **Canvas LMS** smarter and faster.
+**ClassGPT** is a full-stack **AI-powered academic assistant** that transforms how students and instructors interact with **Canvas LMS**.
-It syncs real course content like assignments, announcements, and discussions — then lets you ask **natural-language questions** such as:
+It syncs real course content — assignments, announcements, and discussions — and lets users ask **natural-language questions** like:

 > “What’s due tomorrow?”
 > “When is my project presentation?”
-> “List all announcements posted this week.”
+> “Show me all announcements from this week.”

-The system retrieves real data from Canvas and answers with precise, context-aware responses using advanced AI.
+ClassGPT retrieves verified Canvas data and answers with context-aware, intelligent responses — all inside a sleek chat interface.

 ---

 ## ⚙️ How It Works

 1. **Course Data Ingestion**
-   The backend connects to the Canvas LMS API to fetch assignments, announcements, discussions, and instructor data for each course.
+   ClassGPT connects securely to the Canvas LMS API to fetch assignments, announcements, discussions, and instructor information for each enrolled course.

-2. **Data Processing & Embedding**
+2. **Data Cleaning & Embedding**
-   The text is cleaned and chunked using NLP preprocessing, then embedded via **OpenAI’s text-embedding-3-large** model to create high-dimensional semantic vectors.
+   The system preprocesses and chunks course text before converting it into semantic embeddings using **OpenAI’s text-embedding-3-large** model.

 3. **Vector Storage**
-   All embeddings are stored in **Pinecone**, a high-speed vector database optimized for similarity search.
+   Each embedding is stored in **Pinecone**, a high-performance vector database, allowing ClassGPT to perform semantic searches across course data.

-4. **Retrieval & Answer Generation**
+4. **Question Answering**
-   When a user asks a question, Pinecone retrieves the most relevant course content.
+   When a user asks a question, ClassGPT retrieves the most relevant content from Pinecone and uses **GPT-4o-mini** to generate an accurate, concise, and course-specific answer.
-   The context is then sent to **GPT-4o-mini**, which crafts a clear, accurate, and course-specific response.

 5. **Session Memory**
-   **Upstash Redis** keeps short-term memory for each chat session — allowing follow-up questions without reloading context.
+   **Upstash Redis** powers temporary, per-session memory — enabling follow-up questions within the same chat.
-   The memory resets automatically when the page refreshes for privacy.
+   Memory clears automatically upon refresh, ensuring privacy and lightweight operation.

-6. **Frontend Chat Interface**
+6. **Interactive Chat UI**
-   A minimal, intuitive **React (Vite)** interface allows users to select a course, chat, and get real-time AI answers in a clean conversational layout.
+   The frontend, built with **React (Vite)**, offers a modern chat experience where each Canvas course opens its own AI-powered conversation.

 ---

 ## 🧩 Core Features

-- 🎓 **Canvas-Integrated Intelligence** – Learns directly from your course data.
+- 🎓 **Canvas-Integrated AI** – Directly understands your course materials.
-- 🗓️ **Smart Assignment Tracking** – Understands due dates, deadlines, and grading details.
+- 🗓️ **Smart Deadline Tracking** – Detects and summarizes due dates and grading details.
-- 💬 **Conversational Q&A** – Natural-language queries with short-term memory.
+- 💬 **Conversational Q&A** – Natural-language chat with contextual understanding.
-- ⚡ **Fast & Secure** – Async processing with serverless Redis memory.
+- ⚡ **Fast & Scalable** – Async backend and serverless Redis for performance.
-- 🧠 **RAG Architecture** – Combines retrieval-augmented generation for reliable answers.
+- 🧠 **Retrieval-Augmented Generation (RAG)** – Combines vector search with generative AI for factual accuracy.
-- 🌐 **OAuth Login** – Secure Canvas authentication with token exchange.
+- 🔐 **Secure OAuth Integration** – Canvas login and token handling with FastAPI.
-- 🧰 **Modern Frontend UX** – Smooth chat experience, responsive design, and clear visuals.
+- 🧰 **Clean User Interface** – Responsive chat with typing animations and auto-scroll.

 ---